 Airbnb

-In 2014 a total of 570,271 inbound tourists in the age bracket of 25 to 44 years visited Malta, a segment that Airbnb actively targets, as it is associated as being an age group where one is willing to experiment with Airbnb’s software.
+In 2014, a total of 570,271 inbound tourists aged 25 to 44 years visited Malta.
+This is a segment that Airbnb actively targets, as this age group is willing to experiment with Airbnb’s software.

 Airbnb provides an easy-to-use platform that charges a fee to the property owner based on the income generated.
 In addition, as a result of its popularity, Airbnb has also opened up this travel option to a multitude of individuals seeking short-lets at holiday destinations.